gmazzap/Faber/README.md

 ##Definitions to `loadFile()` method

-First we need a definitions file, let's assume `definitions.php`
+First a definitions file is needed, something like:

     <?php
     // file must return an array